Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 April is still considered low season, mainly due to the fact that the influx of tourists is considerably lower than in the summer.

-This has the advantage of being able to get much cheaper prices on accommodation, airline tickets, car rental and perhaps on some excursions offered by local tour operators.
+This has the advantage of being able to get much cheaper prices on accommodation, airline tickets, car rental and perhaps some excursions offered by local tour operators.
 Yet another reason to consider visiting this charming island at this time of year.